raphigaziano/sendcrap/README.md

 I'm barely getting started and am not sure how the damn thing will actually work when it's done, so i'll update this readme with moar doc when i actually get a clue.

+I'm developping with Python 2.7.
+I'll probably try and make it compatible with py3.2, but I'll bother when the basic thing is done.

+Also, i'm planning on using the clint library, because it's got an awesome name, so that'll be at least one dependency.
+We'll see about others later.